 Addiction has no prejudice and mental illnesses such as depression and anxiety affects at least 1 in 4 of the UK population.
 In London alone, out of the 2 million of the 8 milllion residents affected by mental health issues… an astounding 1.6 million are from the BAME (Black, Asian & Minority Ethnics) group.

-We do this via 1:1 therapy, group therapy, motivational workshops & training.
-We also offer addiction and mental health training to practitioners & professionals either working specifically in this field or in organisations that deliver other service provisions to community groups that maybe affected by addiction and/or mental health.
+We do this via Mindfulness-based therapeutic programmes and motivational workshops.
+We also offer addiction and mental health training to practitioners & professionals either working specifically in this field or in organisations that deliver other service provisions to community groups that maybe affected by addiction and/or mental health issues.